 Our reliance on contract manufacturers and on sole suppliers or a limited group of suppliers involves several risks.
 We may not be able to obtain an adequate supply of required components, and our control over the price, timely delivery, reliability and quality of finished products may be reduced.
 The process of manufacturing our products and some of our components and subassemblies is extremely complex.
-We have in the past experienced and may in the future experience delays in the delivery of and quality problems with products and components and subassemblies from vendors.
+We have in the past experienced and may in the future experience delays in the delivery of, and quality problems with, products and components and subassemblies from vendors.
 Some of the suppliers we rely upon have relatively limited financial and other resources.
-Some of our vendors have manufacturing facilities in areas that may be prone to natural disasters and other natural occurrence that may affect their ability to perform and deliver under our contract.
-If we are not able to obtain timely deliveries of components and subassemblies internally, it could delay or prevent us from delivering our systems promptly and at high quality.
+Some of our vendors have manufacturing facilities in areas that may be prone to natural disasters and other natural occurrences that may affect their ability to perform and deliver under our contract.
+If we are not able to obtain timely deliveries of components and subassemblies of acceptable quality or if we are otherwise required to seek alternative sources of supply, or to manufacture our finished products or components and subassemblies internally, it could delay or prevent us from delivering our systems promptly and at high quality.
 This failure could damage relationships with current or prospective customers, which, in turn, could materially harm our business and impair the value of our common stock.